 7) Am I allowed to self-certify?

-Organizations are not allowed to self-certify.
-However, each organization is encouraged to self assess in preparation for audits.
-You will need to hire a C3PAO, which the CMMC Accreditation Body (AB) will accredit to perform the audit.
-You can find a registered C3PAO in the CMMC-AB Marketplace.
+Organizations that only need to be Level 1 compliant are allowed to self-certify.
+For Level 2, you will need to hire a C3PAO, which the CMMC Accreditation Body (Cyber AB) will accredit to perform the audit.
+You can find a registered C3PAO in the Cyber AB Marketplace.

 8) Is there a one-stop-shop for all CMMC needs?

 No, but Qmulos and Splunk get you close!
 Meeting the requirements of CMMC takes the integration of multiple solutions.
 Compliant platforms, encrypted assets, data back-ups, monitoring and management solutions all need to work together to eliminate cyber-vulnerabilities.
 However, using Qmulos’ suite of solutions on top of Splunk is a great place to start.
 As native Splunk-powered solutions, Q-Compliance and Q-Audit solve the problem of adhering to CMMC and other security standards.
 Q-Compliance and Q-Audit are purpose-built to streamline and automate complex cybersecurity requirements like CMMC.

 We further enhanced Q-Compliance with features specifically for CMMC, building the product upon the same standards and best practices used in the new security model.
 Similarly, Q-Audit provides prescriptive, out-of-the-box auditing capabilities to meet ICS 500-27, the gold standard for threat management.
 The ICS 500-27 standard will satisfy many of the practice requirements from the CMMC Audit and Accountability domain.
 As stated previously, these solutions will meet the needs of the auditors and track all human activity, technical evidence, and files and documents.